operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 The actual implementation is up to the author.
 Here we have an example of the [`OperatorHubValidator`][validator-poc1] as a Go binary.

+The validators can be written in any language but there must be an executable entry point that accepts a single bundle path as a CLI argument.
+For example, you can write your validator in python but you would want to make the main python file executable or supply a shell script to be invoked.

 ##### Validator results

 As stated earlier, each validator should be some executable that accepts a